CloudLabs-MOC/AZ-303-Microsoft-Azure-Architect-Technologies/Instructions/CloudLabs.AI/Module_12_Lab.md

     ![](Images/lab9/Ex2_task2_step17.png)

 1. Refresh the page displaying the Azure portal and navigate to reach the **Prepare infrastructure** blade.
 Ensure that both Hyper-V site and Hyper-V server have been added and select **Next**.
+Please note that you need to wait for a couple of minutes for Hyper-V server to load if you dont see the Hyper-V server then please select on the dropdown of Hyper-V site and select the Hyper-V site again.

     ![](Images/lab9/Ex2_task2_step18.png)